-SUMMIT, May-June, 1982, Volume 28, No. 3
+SUMMIT, May/June 1982, Volume 28, No. 3

-Only one primitive road crosses the Lemhi’s.
-This crossing is made in the northern section.
-The range becomes increasingly rugged at it’s southern terminus.
+Only one primitive road crosses the Lemhi Range.
+This crossing is made in the northern section of the range.
+The Lemhis becomes increasingly rugged at their south end.
 Diamond Peak cast its shadow over the range with an elevation of 12,197 feet.
-Bell Mountain, 11,618 feet, is the most spectacular summit in the Lemhis.
-Over the last three years we have scrambled over many routes in the southern Lemhi’s.
+Bell Mountain (11,618 feet) is the most spectacular summit in the Lemhis.
+Over the last 3 years, we have scrambled over many routes in the South Lemhis.
 Trial and error have been our guides.
 There is little information available on routes and roads.
 Topo maps are essential in planning a climb.
 Almost all of the approaches to the major peaks involve long and strenuous hikes.
 If you can drive as high as 6,400 feet, you’re lucky.
 A few mining roads climb as high as 9,000 feet but you’ll need a 4WD vehicle and a bucket of raw courage to traverse them.

 The peaks can be reached by non-technical routes, yet many opportunities exist for establishing challenging technical routes.
 We carried our rope and equipment to the top several times on what appeared to be a difficult route.
-On other occasions we have been stopped by unexpected, unclimbable pitches.
+On other occasions, we have been stopped by unexpected, unclimbable pitches.
 Rock composition varies from hard dolomite and limestone to crumbling volcanic rock.
 Binoculars are essential on trips to the high ridges.
 We have spotted mountain goats on several occasions and the Idaho Fish and Game Department has recently begun a program to reestablish bighorn sheep to the range.

-Diamond Peak is a large pyramid which has been climbed from both the west and east sides.
-We climbed up the prominent east ridge, which climbs 3,000 feet from treeline to the summit.
+Diamond Peak is a large pyramid which has been climbed from both the West and East Sides.
+We climbed up the prominent East Ridge, which climbs 3,000 feet from treeline to the summit.
 This route is an interesting scramble with spectacular views of the surrounding peaks and the Birch Creek Valley 6,000 feet below.The North Side of Diamond Peak appears to offer the best opportunities for pioneering technical routes.
 A rope and ice axe are necessities for snow and ice conditions on the East Ridge.